 The procedure carried out by a trained dental surgeon is relatively painless as it is performed under local anesthesia.
 The pain is caused by the infection rather than the treatment, which actually helps reduce the pain.
 After the treatment, some tenderness in the affected area is normal.
 The dentist will advise antibiotics and painkillers to prevent further infection.

-Call us at Bray Family Dental Clinic or schedule an online appointment to know more about Root Canal Treatment.
+Call Dentist in Salt Lake City at Bray Family Dental Clinic or schedule an online appointment to know more about Root Canal Treatment.